packetcoders/netbox-101-fundamentals/workbooks/001_netbox_model.md

 * Open a session to your NetBox instance directly within your browser.

-Note: Your username and password would have been supplied to you previously.
+> [!NOTE]Your username and password would have been supplied to you previously.